 A significant portion of the population in Old Saybrook relies on ground water for domestic water supply.
 Under extreme and prolonged drought conditions, these water sources could be affected.
+Public water supplies can be reduced and private wells could become dry.
+Widespread drought can result in food shortages as a result of weakened crop yields in addition to an economic hardship to those that rely on crops for livelihood.

 With an intricate network of wetlands and watercourses in Old Saybrook there are more natural breaks that would contain fire than in other parts of the country.
 That being said, a brushfire can still threaten houses and other structures.
+The greatest risk of wildfire lies in the marshlands, where phragmites can become dry during summer months and fire can spread rapidly.
+Homes and other structures near these areas are vulnerable if conditions are right.

 The Town Fire Department has mapped the locations of all publicly and privately owned fire hydrants, dry hydrants and water sources throughout the Town and Borough to insure firefighters know the closest and best sources of water.
+The Town and Borough also have the authority to require new developments to install water storage tanks for fire protection if other water sources are not present.
+This ability and the mapping which has been completed provide ample coverage.
+In addition, the Connecticut DEEP issues warnings when drought conditions are present and will not issue burning permits when conditions warrant.